Milwaukee: Religion

-As of 2010, approximately 51.8% of residents in the Milwaukee area said they regularly attended religious services.
-24.6% of the Milwaukee area population identified as Catholic, 10.8% as Lutheran, 1.6% as Methodist, and 0.6% as Jewish.
+In 2010, approximately 51.8% of residents in the Milwaukee area said they regularly attended religious services.
+In 2012, 24.6% of the Milwaukee area population identified as Catholic, 10.8% as Lutheran, 1.6% as Methodist, and 0.6% as Jewish.
 The Milwaukee metro area contains the majority of the state's Jewish population, and has a long history of Jewish immigration from German-speaking and Eastern European countries.

-The Roman Catholic Archdiocese of Milwaukee and the Episcopal Diocese of Milwaukee are headquartered in Milwaukee.
-The School Sisters of the Third Order of St Francis have their mother house in Milwaukee, and several other religious orders have a significant presence in the area, including the Jesuits and Franciscans.
-Milwaukee, where Father Josef Kentenich was exiled for 14 years from 1952 to 1965, is also the center for the Schoenstatt Movement in the United States.
-St. Joan of Arc Chapel, the oldest church in Milwaukee, is on the Marquette University campus.
-St. Josaphat Basilica was the first church to be given the Basilica honor in Wisconsin and the third in the United States.
-Holy Hill National Shrine of Mary, Help of Christians, northwest of Milwaukee, in Hubertus, Wisconsin, was also made a Basilica in 2006.
+The Roman Catholic Archdiocese of Milwaukee is headquartered in the city.
+The School Sisters of St. Francis have their motherhouse in Milwaukee, and several other religious orders have a significant presence in the area, including the Jesuits and Franciscans.
+Milwaukee, where Joseph Kentenich was exiled from 1952 to 1965, is the center for the Schoenstatt Movement in the US.

+Milwaukee is home to numerous historic Catholic parishes, including the Cathedral of St. John the Evangelist.
+The oldest church building in Milwaukee is St. Joan of Arc Chapel, which was built c.
+1420 in France and presently located on the Marquette University campus.
+The Basilica of St. Josaphat was the first church to be given basicila designation in Wisconsin and the third in the US.
+Holy Hill National Shrine of Mary, Help of Christians, northwest of Milwaukee in Hubertus, Wisconsin, was made a basilica in 2006.

-Milwaukee is home for several Lutheran synods, including the Greater Milwaukee Synod of the Evangelical Lutheran Church in America; the Lutheran Church–Missouri Synod (LCMS), which operates Concordia University Wisconsin in Mequon and Milwaukee Lutheran High School, the nation's oldest Lutheran high school; and the Wisconsin Evangelical Lutheran Synod (WELS), which was founded in 1850 in Milwaukee.
+The Episcopal Diocese of Milwaukee is based in the city, as are several Lutheran bodies, including the Greater Milwaukee Synod of the Evangelical Lutheran Church in America; the South Wisconsin District of the Lutheran Church – Missouri Synod, which operates Concordia University Wisconsin in the suburb of Mequon; and the Wisconsin Evangelical Lutheran Synod, which was founded in Milwaukee in 1850 and has headquarters in the suburb of Waukesha.
+Milwaukee Lutheran High School and Wisconsin Lutheran High School are the nation's oldest Lutheran high schools.

 The St. Sava Serbian Orthodox Cathedral is a landmark of the Serbian community in Milwaukee, located by the American Serb hall, which the congregation also operated until putting it up for sale in January 2021 due to financial challenges caused by the COVID-19 pandemic.

 The Church of Jesus Christ of Latter-day Saints has a presence in the Milwaukee area.
 The Milwaukee area has two stakes, with fourteen wards and four branches among them.
 The closest temple is the Chicago Illinois Temple.
 The area is part of the Wisconsin Milwaukee Mission.